nusenu/ansible-relayor/README.md

 Main benefits for a tor relay operator
 --------------------------------------
-- security: **offline Ed25519 master keys** are generated on the ansible host and are never exposed to the relay (OfflineMasterKey)
+- security: **offline Ed25519 master keys** are generated on the ansible host and are never exposed to the relay ([OfflineMasterKey](https://trac.torproject.org/projects/tor/wiki/doc/TorRelaySecurity/OfflineKeys))
 - **easy Ed25519 signing key renewal** (valid for 30 days by default - configurable)
 - security: compartmentalization: every tor instance is run with a distinct user
 - automatically makes use of IPv6 IPs (if available)
 - **automatic MyFamily management**
-- automatic tor instance generation (two per available IP address by default - configurable)
+- automatic tor instance generation (two by default - configurable)
 - easily choose between exit relay/non-exit relay mode using a single boolean
 - easily restore a relay setup (the ansible host becomes a backup location for all keys out of the box)